Vilayat Mein Padhai (A Trip to Cambridge, UK, 16-Sep-2006)

 The college itself, with its lush green gardens besides the River Cam is sure to take your breath away.
 So after exploiting a few photo opportunities in the gardens, we went on to the highlight of the trip, punting on River Cam.

 For those of you who don’t know punting, punting is very different from rowing and can be done only in shallow waters.
-Instead of a paddle, you have a long punt-pole in your hand, and you dip the pole in the water till it touches the river bottom.
-Then you push against the river bottom with the pole and that force pushes the boat ahead.

 There are these boat companies which have students taking tourists for a chauffeured punting ride.
 With typical British wit, these students will give you a running commentary about the colleges you pass along the River and tell you about the history of the university.